9 Social Media Engagement Metrics Every Business Should Know

 If you look at your website’s analytics data, you will be able to see where the visitors are coming from.
-One of your goals should be to continuously increase the number of visitors who come to your site from Facebook, Twitter, Pinterest, Google+ and any other social networks you’re using.
+One of your goals should be to continuously increase the number of visitors who come to your site from Facebook, Twitter, Pinterest, and any other social networks you’re using.

 Audience Growth Rate

 This metric is specific to Facebook.
-Because it expresses new followers as a percent-change over time, it’s very useful for seeing which points in your social media for businesses usage have led to the most growth.
+Because it expresses new followers as a percent-change over time, it’s very useful for seeing which points in your social media for business usage have led to the most growth.

 One way to improve social engagement is by experimenting with different update titles and formats.
 Then by comparing how many people click the different variations, you’ll be able to learn more about what people respond to best.

 Although this metric can be a little tricky, the right tool can make it possible for you to get some insight into how many leads or new customers you’re gaining directly from social media.